ADV - Spider Extravaganza-Audubon Center

 - Sunday, July 28, 2019

-Dr. Stephan Carlson.
-Dr. Carlson has worked for the U of M Extension and the College of Food Agriculture and Natural Resource Sciences for the last 25 years doing outreach and teaching classes in environmental education (EE) and interpretation.
-He has worked in the fields of EE, outdoor recreation, informal science education and environmental interpretation for the past 35 years.
+Dr. Carlson has worked for the U of M Extension and the College of Food Agriculture and Natural Resource Sciences for the last 28 years doing outreach and teaching classes in environmental education (EE) and environmental interpretation.
+He has worked in the fields of EE, outdoor recreation, informal science education and environmental interpretation for the past 40 years.
 In addition to his work teaching interpretation, he also teaches Science and Math summer school on the White Earth Indian Reservation.
 His research is on understanding the components that informal science experiences have on young people and how to develop quality programs that incorporate these components in environmental education.

 University of MN Extension